saleor/saleor.io-learn/setup/typescript-path-aliases.md

   path: /setup/tailwind-css-styling/
 ---

-Let's configure the path aliases in TypeScript so that the import statements are short are more convenient to use.
+Path Alias is a TypeScript configuration that maps a custom alias to a path in your project.
+Thanks to path aliases the import statements are short are more convenient to use.

+Let's declare couple of aliases for components, the auto-generated Saleor typings and the location of GraphQL statements.
 Open `tsconfig.json` and add the following `paths` section under `compilerOptions`

 ```json
 {